axelvaldez/radical-companies/_posts/radical-investments/2022-10-15-no-bonuses-or-salaries.markdown

   <img
    src="/assets/img/en-predictable-recurring-income-pri-t2a.svg"
    width="70%"
    alt="A table with six columns labeled Salim, Daliah, Alicia, Kim, Julio, Anita.
-Below it there is a historgram with rows labeled Earned Dividens, PRI Account, and PRIs.
+Below it there is a historgram with rows labeled Earned Dividends, PRI Account, and PRIs.
 The PRI Account is one vertical box full of wavy red representing money from a cash infusion.
-In Salim's column shows no dividens and a 4-unit vertical PR box.
+In Salim's column shows no dividends and a 4-unit vertical PR box.
 Under Daliah's, Alicia's, and Anita's columns there is a 3-unit, 10-unit, and 2-unit vertical PRI boxes, respectively, and a 4-unit, 1-unit and 3 unit vertical dividend boxes.
 In the Kim's and Julio's columns there are a 4.5-unit and 8-unit vertical PRI boxex with a mix of being and red to indicate that moneh flowed out of the PRI account to fill what was missing from Kim's and Julio's PRI." width="70%"
   >
  </div>